larsreed/testdata/README.md

       }
     }

-This produces an XML-file, order.xml, with the following content:
+This produces an XML-file, order.xml, with content more or less like this:

     <order>
        <orderLine>